Puerto Rico has just voted once again for statehood, with almost 57% (56.82%) choosing statehood over independence or free association.

 - The United States should not support taxation without representation.

-- “Enhanced commonwealth” schemes are unconstitutional.
+- “Enhanced commonwealth” schemes are unconstitutional and misleading to Puerto Rican voters.

 - The current status promotes violence in Puerto Rico.